ch-stark/blogvmdeleteprotection/index.md

     requiredGroup: "supervmadmin"
 ```

-With this constraint in place, if the cluster-admin user attempts to modify or remove the `kubevirt.io/vm-delete-protection` setting, the request will be denied unless the user also belongs to the supervmadmin group.
+With this constraint in place, if the `cluster-admin` or any other user attempts to modify or remove the `kubevirt.io/vm-delete-protection` setting, the request will be denied unless the user also belongs to the supervmadmin group.

 🔒 Summary: The Policy Shield